AnasNoraniCodes/Flutter_Quiz_Application/README.md

 # Flutter Quiz App

+📘 What I Learned
+Building this Flutter Quiz App has been an exciting journey!
+I gained a deeper understanding of Stateless and Stateful widgets, learning when and how to use them effectively.
+Working with state management, I explored how to update the UI dynamically as users interact with the app.
+I also learned about navigation in Flutter.Which allowed me to move between different screens seamlessly.
+Implementing lists and maps to store quiz questions and answers gave me hands-on experience with data management.
+Additionally, I practiced handling user interactions through functions and callbacks, making the app more interactive.
+This project also helped me improve my understanding of conditional rendering, ensuring that the right screen appears at the right time.
+Overall, this experience has strengthened my Flutter skills and given me more confidence in mobile app development!

 ## Introduction
 The Flutter Quiz App is an interactive quiz application built using Flutter.
 It allows users to answer multiple-choice questions, view their results, and restart the quiz.
 The app features a dynamic question-answer system, state management, and a visually appealing UI.